Financial jargon checker

 A mortgage where you pay off both the initial loan and the interest that accumulates each month.
 It is a clear and simple way to repay the amount you owe.

 An employee savings scheme that stands for Save As You Earn.
-You can save between £5 and £250 of your salary each month for a set period of time.
-At the end of that set period, a tax-free bonus is added to your savings.
-You can either take the money as cash or use it to buy discounted shares in the company.
+You can save up to £500 of your salary each month for a set period of time.
+At the end of that set period, you can use the savings to buy shares.

 A loan that is secured on your home or other asset,, meaning that if you fail to keep up with repayment, the asset could be taken by the lender to cover the loan.
 A mortgage is a type of secured loan.